Lawyers circle as Europeans eye new route to FX-rigging payouts

 LONDON (Reuters) - Large companies and fund managers in Britain looking to sue banks over foreign exchange rigging are eyeing a fresh route to seeking damages, as a new law ushers in U.S.-style class actions for antitrust cases on Thursday.

-Litigators are hoping to replicate from Britain the success of U.S. class action claims against banks such as Goldman Sachs , HSBC and Barclays, that have yielded more than $2.0 billion for investors in settlements to date.
+Litigators are hoping to replicate from Britain the success of U.S. class action claims against banks such as Goldman Sachs (GS.N), HSBC (HSBA.L) and Barclays (BARC.L), that have yielded more than $2.0 billion for investors in settlements to date.

 With around 40 percent of the $5.3 trillion-per-day foreign exchange market traded in London, lawyers are jostling for position.
 UK firms that have traditionally brought group claims here, such as Stewarts Law, are seeing U.S. rivals such as Hausfeld launch hiring sprees and others opening shop in London.